top of page

 Program Duration:

-On the summer schedule, students will meet on Tuesday mornings at 9 am -- 12 pm.
+On the summer schedule, students will meet 2x a week on Tuesday and Friday mornings from 9 am -- 12 pm.

-On the fall schedule, students will meet on Saturday mornings at 9 am -- 12 pm.
+On the fall schedule, students will meet once a week on Saturday mornings from 9 am -- 12 pm.

 If you cannot commit to both the summer AND fall dates, then you will not be able to participate.